vectordotdev/vector/docs/usage/configuration/sinks/aws_s3.md

 `optional` `default: true` `type: bool`

 Whether or not to append a UUID v4 token to the end of the file.
 This ensures there are no name collisions high volume use cases.
+See [Object Naming](#object-naming) for more info.

 ### filename_extension